michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part2_bk.md

   </tr>
   <tr>
     <td>Is the general information flow clear and smooth?</td>
-    <td>The general idea is clear, but it could be better articulated in a concise way</td>
+    <td>The general idea is clear but it could be better articulated in a concise way</td>
     <td>Story is relatable and it captured my attention</td>
     <td>I skipped most of the text; I just spent most of the time playing with the visuals</td>
     <td>Too many words at the beginning, need to trim it.
 Visuals work</td>
   </tr>
     <tr>
-    <td>What information surprised you (stood out most)?</td>
+    <td>What information surprised you (stood out to you the most)?</td>
-    <td>The salaries are rising for new graduates.</td>
+    <td>The salaries are rising for new graudates.</td>
-    <td>There are so many job roles and titles.
+    <td>There a so many job roles and titles.
 Some top companies don't hire a lot from CMU</td>
-    <td>The program gets people a good salary, and they get to work in top companies</td>
+    <td>The program gets people a good salary and they get to work in top companies</td>
     <td>Story highlights are the salary and the job/companies visuals; improve that segment and build up to that</td>
   </tr>
     <tr>
     <td>Do you have any unanswered questions after reading this (any confusion on unaddressed interests)?</td>
     <td>1.
 Paragraphs are disjoint; was distracting </br> 2.
-The location background is pixelated.
-You could use a real map of the US </td>
+Location background is pixelated.
+You could use a real map of US </td>
     <td>Repeating job titles, these could be aggregated</td>
-    <td> I Wasn't sure what MISM-BIDA and MISM-GLOBAL in the filters meant</td>
+    <td>Wasn't sure what MISM-BIDA and MISM-GLOBAL in the filters meant</td>
-    <td>Clarify abbreviations in text or at the end of the page; a hint that there are different program tracks </br> Use ArcGIS Maps to generate a map</td>
+    <td>Clarify abbreviations in text or at the end of the page; hint that there are different program tracks </br> Use arcGIS Maps to generate a map</td>
   </tr>
   <tr>
     <td>What do you think you can do with this information? </td>
-    <td>Inform my recruitment team to scout for CMU students.
-We can afford it at this mean price</td>
+    <td>Inform my recruitement team to scout for CMU students, we can afford at this mean price</td>
     <td>Ask for more money in interviews</td>
     <td>Just know; and encourage friends to do this course if they are interested in IT</td>
     <td>People have different use cases for the insights; hence slightly different call to actions</td>